 – I was immediately attracted by the picture of a corpse dangling

-from a gallows on the front cover of Spook Stories by E.F.Benson, and rather
+from a gallows on the front cover of Spook Stories by E.F.Benson, and was rather

 disappointed to discover that this corpse never actually figured in

-She had already begun writing herself, using her favourite authors as a model and was attempting such titles as ‘Her Husband was a Demon’ or ‘Sir Denis and the Devil in the Starry Teapot,‘ and another remarkably scary tale about a haunted sofa…
+By the age of six, she had already begun writing stories herself, using her favourite authors as a model and was producing such titles as ‘Her Husband was a Demon’ or ‘Sir Denis and the Devil in the Starry Teapot,‘ and another remarkably scary tale about a haunted sofa…

-Her first published book was a collection of stories for children that included ‘The Ghostly Governess’ pictured above, who terrorised the children of the house – but in this case only by making them do homework all night reciting lessons from invisible books.
+Her first published book was a collection of stories for children that included ‘The Ghostly Governess’ pictured above, who terrorised the children of the house – but in this case only by making them do homework all night, as they struggle to recite lessons from invisible text books.

-They finally dispose of her by locating the naughty child from over sixty years previously who had never learned his lesson, now an ageing retired admiral, and teaching him the dates of Queen Anne so his poor governess, and the exhausted children, can finally sleep in peace.
+They finally get rid of her by locating the naughty child from over sixty years previously who had never been able to learn his lesson; now he is an ageing retired admiral, but by teaching him the dates of Queen Anne and finally putting her mind at rest, they allow his poor governess to retire happy, and the exhausted children can finally sleep in peace.

-Born into a house in Rye that was reputedly haunted by the philosopher Samuel Jeake, she often said that she was disappointed never to have seen any ghostly apparition herself, but she certainly relished writing about them, whether in stories for children or adults.
+Born in a house in Rye that was reputedly haunted by the seventeenth century astrologer and philosopher Samuel Jeake, she often said that she was disappointed never to have seen any ghostly apparition herself, but she certainly relished writing about them, whether in stories for children or adults.

-Certainly some of her adult ghost stories are very alarming indeed, but as she points out, the reader will do quite a bit of the work himself –
+Certainly some of her adult ghost stories are very alarming indeed, but mystery is important in the telling as she points out, and then the reader will do quite a bit of the work himself:

-Joan Aiken went on to produce more than a dozen collections of spooky stories for adults and younger readers, but these days they would possibly not be recommended reading for those as young as she was when she started reading, and writing them herself – she must have been a fairly unusual six year old to have had such ghoulish tastes…
+Joan Aiken went on to produce more than a dozen collections of spooky stories for adults and younger readers, but these days they would possibly not be considered suitable for those as young as she was when she started reading Edgar Allan Poe, or even the fairly scary stories by her own father and step-father, and then in imitation, writing them herself.
+She must have had a very secure childhood, or been a fairly unusual six year old to have had such ghoulish tastes…

 Illustration by Joan’s long time collaborator, Pat Marriott